 Several hundred firefighters intervened Monday, April 15 and Tuesday, April 16 to extinguish the fire that ravaged Notre-Dame Cathedral in Paris.
 According to the Notre-Dame spokesperson, the fire broke out at 6:50 pm and caught in the attic of the cathedral.
-Around 7.50pm, the spire of the Cathedral, one of the symbols of Paris with its 93m high, collapsed.
+Around 7.50 pm, the 93m high spire of the Cathedral, one of the symbols of Paris, collapsed.
 In a few hours, a good part of the roof of the building was reduced to ashes.
 "Two-thirds of the roof of Notre-Dame have been destroyed," said General Jean-Claude Gallet, commander of the Brigade of firefighters in Paris.

 "All the works of art in the" treasure "part were saved, Gabriel Plus also said.
 On Tuesday morning, the commander of the fire brigade, said that "all works categorized priority by the safeguard plan" had been put in safe place.
 Two relics so dear to Catholics have been put out of danger: the tunic of Saint Louis and the Crown of Thorns, placed on the head of Jesus.
 It consists of a ring of rushes gathered in bundles and held by gold threads, a diameter of 21 centimeters, on which were the spines.
 They were transferred to Paris City Hall.
 A few stained glass windows have been destroyed.
 The rose windows are still there, although blackened.
 They do not seem to have suffered catastrophic damage.
 The three rose windows were built in the 13th century, then renovated several times.
 The north and south rose windows, are 13 meters in diameter.
 There represent prophets, saints, angels, kings, scenes of the life of saints in medallions.
 The three rose windows present respectively in their center the Virgin, the Child Jesus and the Christ in majesty.